 - fulfils such other requirements as prescribed or approved by Bursa Securities.

-In the event of any vacancy in the Committee (including Chairman) resulting the non-compliance of the above, the Board shall upon the recommendation of the Nomination Committee fill the vacancy within three (3) months of that event.
+In the event of any vacancy in the Committee (including Chairman) resulting the non-compliance of the above, the Board shall upon the recommendation of the Nomination and Remuneration Committee fill the vacancy within three (3) months of that event.

-The term of office and performance of the Committee and each of its members shall be reviewed by the Board (via Nomination Committee) annually to determine whether the Committee and its members have carried out their duties in accordance with their terms of reference.
+The term of office and performance of the Committee and each of its members shall be reviewed by the Board (via Nomination and Remuneration Committee) annually to determine whether the Committee and its members have carried out their duties in accordance with their terms of reference.